andreaamanzo/tetris-game/README.md

 A simple Tetris game written in modern C++ and built with CMake.
 This project implements the essential mechanics of the classic Tetris: falling tetrominoes, rotation, movement, line clearing, scoring, and game-over detection.

-The goal of this project is to provide a clean and readable codebase for learning game logic and rendering using **SFML 3**.

 ---

 ## Requirements